How to write a solid pentest RFP: A guide for procurement

 Sourcing potential bidders for your pentest RFP

-Identifying and attracting the right penetration testing vendors is as crucial as the RFP itself.
-A well-crafted RFP is only effective when it reaches competent and qualified service providers.
+Identifying and attracting the right penetration testing vendors is as crucial as the RFP process itself.
+A well-crafted RFP is only effective when it reaches qualified service providers.
 Here’s a step-by-step guide to sourcing potential bidders:

-• Beware of the lowest bidder: While budget considerations are essential, the cheapest proposal might not always be the best.
+Once you have a shortlist, ask for references from previous clients.
+And while pricing will always matter, be cautious about choosing the lowest bidder.
+The cheapest proposal might not always be the best.
 Penetration testing is a specialized skill, and quality often comes at a price.
-Ensure you’re not compromising expertise for cost.
-A failed or incomplete test can end up costing more in the long run if vulnerabilities go unnoticed.
+An incomplete test can end up costing more in the long run if critical findings go unnoticed.

-Choosing the right penetration testing service provider is about partnering with a team you can trust with your organization’s most sensitive data and systems.
-Here’s how to evaluate the qualifications, reputation, and expertise of your potential bidders:
+Choosing the right penetration testing service provider means partnering with a team you can trust to handle your organization’s most sensitive data and systems.
+Here’s how to evaluate the qualifications, reputation, and expertise of potential bidders:

-• Relevant industry certifications: Certifications provide a baseline assurance of a vendor’s competence.
-Look for providers with recognized industry certifications, such as CREST, whose technical members possess OffSec certifications (OSCP, OSCE, OSWE, OSEP, etc.) or other certifications deemed technically relevant to your needs.
-Suppliers with strong compliance and processes are more likely to meet your vendor compliance requirements, making SOC 2, ISO 27001 and ISO 9001 some of the certifications and attestations they should have.
-These certifications indicate that the company adheres to industry standards and practices.
+• Relevant industry certifications: Look for providers with recognized industry certifications, such as CREST, whose technical members hold OffSec certifications (OSCP, OSCE, OSWE, OSEP, etc.) or other certifications relevant to your needs.
+Suppliers with strong compliance and processes are more likely to meet your requirements, and can actually get your own company to be certified for SOC 2, ISO 27001 and ISO 9001, for instance.

 • Company experience: How long has the company been offering penetration testing services?
-A longstanding history might indicate stability and expertise.
-However, don’t dismiss newer firms outright; they might bring innovative approaches or specialized skills or are composed of experienced security engineers who decided to start a venture.
+A long history might indicate stability and expertise, but don’t dismiss newer firms outright, as they may bring innovative approaches or specialized skills.

-• Reputation in the market: Seek out testimonials, case studies, and reviews.
+• Reputation in the market: Seek out testimonials and reviews.
 Industry forums or peer recommendations can provide invaluable insights into a company’s reliability and quality of service.
-Moreover, look out for any negative publicity involving the company.

 • Track record and past projects: Request detailed case studies of their past projects.
 This can provide insight into their testing methodologies, the depth of their assessments, and the types of vulnerabilities they’ve uncovered in the past.